-12. DIRECTORS', CHIEF EXECUTIVE'S AND EMPLOYEES' EMOLUMENTS (Continued)
+13. DIRECTORS', CHIEF EXECUTIVE'S AND EMPLOYEES' EMOLUMENTS (Continued)

-Directors' and chief executive's emoluments (Continued) Notes:
+Directors' and chief executive's emoluments (Continued)

+Salaries, allowances and other benefits paid to or for the executive directors are generally emoluments in respect of those persons' other services in connection with the management of the affairs of the Group.

-- (i) Mr. Tan Chuan Dyi resigned as the Company's executive director on 6 November 2019 and his emoluments for the year ended 2019 was disclosed from 1 January 2019 to 6 November 2019. - (ii) Mr. Cheah Hannon was appointed as the Company's executive director on 6 November 2019. - (iii) Mr. Qu Weidong was appointed as the Company's executive director on 25 April 2019 and resigned as an executive director on 24 January 2020. - (iv) Dato' Sri Wee Jeck Seng resigned as the Company's independent non-executive director on 10 March 2020. - (v) Dato' Lee Chee Leong was appointed as the Company's independent non-executive director on 25 March 2020. - (vi) Mr. Ng Tzee Penn was appointed as the Company's non-executive director on 28 December 2020. - (vii) During the year, no emoluments were paid by the Group to the directors of the Company as an inducement to join or upon joining the Group or as compensation for loss of office (2019: RM Nil).
-In addition, none of the directors has waived or agreed to waive any emoluments during the year (2019: RM Nil).
+- (i) Mr. Yang Guang was retired as the Company's non-executive director on 7 May 2021. - (ii) Mr. Ng Tzee Penn was appointed as the Company's non-executive director on 28 December 2020. - (iii) Dato' Lee Chee Leong was appointed as the Company's independent non-executive director on 25 March 2020. - (iv) Mr. Qu Weidong was resigned as the Company's executive director on 24 January 2020. - (v) Dato' Sri Wee Jeck Seng was resigned as the Company's independent non-executive director on 10 March 2020.

+During the year, no emoluments were paid by the Group to the directors of the Company as an inducement to join or upon joining the Group or as compensation for loss of office (2020: RM Nil).
+In addition, none of the directors has waived or agreed to waive any emoluments during the year (2020: RM Nil).

-13. FIVE HIGHEST PAID INDIVIDUALS
+14. EMOLUMENTS OF FIVE HIGHEST PAID INDIVIDUALS IN THE GROUP

-Of the five individuals with the highest emoluments in the Group, 2 (2019: 3) were directors of the Company whose emoluments are included in the disclosures in Note 12 above.
-The emoluments of the remaining 3 (2019: 2) individuals were as follows:
+Of the five individuals with the highest emoluments in the Group, 2 (2020: 2) were directors of the Company whose emoluments are included in the disclosures in note 13.
+The emoluments of the remaining 3 (2020: 3) individuals were as follows:

+2021 2020

-2020 RM'000 2019 RM'000
+RM'000 RM'000

-Salaries and other benefits 1,694 1,003
+Salaries and other benefits 1,587 1,694

-Discretionary bonus 180 49
+Discretionary bonus 246 180

-Contributions to defined contribution plans 315 158
+Contributions to defined contribution plans 308 315

-2,189 1,210
+2,141 2,189

-The emoluments of each of the above highest paid individuals (excluding the directors of the Company) during 2020 and 2019 were all within the following bands:
+The emoluments of each of the above highest paid individuals (excluding the directors of the Company) during the years ended 31 December 2021 and 2020 were all within the following bands: